 Read the Spec →The Siggy codebase is open source.
 Read the implementation to see how each dimension was built — the authority management config, the failure handling patterns, the observability instrumentation.

-Explore AgentHub + Forge →FastBytes.io implements TeamSpec-compliant agents for enterprise clients.
-If you want to ship a Siggy-grade agent faster than building it from scratch, the FastBytes team can help.
+Explore AgentHub + Forge →FastBytes.io builds and deploys TeamSpec-compatible agents for businesses and teams.
+If you want to ship a well-built agent team faster than building it from scratch, the FastBytes team can help.

-Visit FastBytes.io →Siggy demonstrates that enterprise-grade AI agents are achievable today — not someday.
-The TeamSpec specification, AgentHub, and Forge are everything you need to build to the same standard.
+Visit FastBytes.io →Siggy demonstrates that well-built, reliable agent teams are achievable today — for any use case, at any scale.
+The TeamSpec spec, AgentHub, and Forge are everything you need to go from definition to deployment.
 Open source.
 Free to use.
-Production-ready.
+Ready to run.